Peters

 RESEARCH INTERESTS AND ACTIVITIES

-Dr. Peters researches communication law and policy, and most of his work is in two areas.
-First, he studies how Internet companies make decisions about the content they host and the speech they intermediate, along with the role that First Amendment principles play in those decisions.
-Second, he studies how recent economic, political, and technological changes have renewed and complicated efforts to regulate the modern practice of journalism through the main sources of American law.
-To those ends, Dr. Peters has published articles in a variety of leading journals, including the Berkeley Technology Law Journal, the Harvard Law and Policy Review, and the Federal Communications Law Journal.
-He is also a coauthor of The Law of Public Communication, a textbook used at more than 100 colleges and universities in the United States and abroad.
+Dr. Peters researches media law and policy, and most of his work explores how technological and political forces affect media law frameworks and how media law principles evolve in response to changes in news and social media.
+To those ends, Dr. Peters has published articles in a variety of leading journals, including the Berkeley Technology Law Journal, the Harvard Law and Policy Review, the Vanderbilt Journal of Entertainment and Technology Law, the First Amendment Law Review, and the Federal Communications Law Journal.
+He is a coauthor of The Law of Public Communication, a textbook used at more than 100 colleges and universities in the United States and abroad.

-In addition, Dr. Peters does international and comparative research in communication law and policy.
-He is the author of encyclopedia articles about global free expression and European press regulation, and he has completed projects on the freedoms of press and peaceful assembly for the Organization for Security and Co-operation in Europe, based in Vienna; the Office for Democratic Institutions and Human Rights, based in Warsaw; the European Center for Not-for-Profit Law, based in The Hague; and the International News Safety Institute, based in London.
-He has collaborated with civil society organizations around the world to inform and support the work of the U.N.
-Human Rights Committee, and he has been a consultant on press rights for the U.N.
+In addition, Dr. Peters does international and comparative research in media law and policy.
+He is the author of encyclopedia articles about global free expression and European press regulation, and he has completed projects on media freedom for the Organization for Security and Co-operation in Europe, the Office for Democratic Institutions and Human Rights, the European Center for Not-for-Profit Law, and the International News Safety Institute.
+He has collaborated with civil society organizations worldwide to support the work of the U.N.
+Human Rights Committee, and he has been a consultant on media freedom for the U.N.
 Development Programme and the U.S. Agency for International Development.

 TEACHING SPECIALTIES